Starting a D.A.R.E. Program

 If you are a parent or caregiver in a community where D.A.R.E. is already taught but is not in your school at the present time please contact your school administrator/principal and request the local law enforcement agency begin to teach D.A.R.E. at your school.

 If D.A.R.E. is not currently in your community, begin by talking to other like-minded parents and caregivers and approach the local school administrator/principal to discuss your concerns and your interest in the D.A.R.E. program.
 Please feel free to bring this information with you.
 Once the school has agreed, contact the local law enforcement agency and request a meeting to discuss those same concerns and your interest in the D.A.R.E. program.
-Once the law enforcement agency expresses interest suggest they go to Hometown D.A.R.E. where they can click on your state and contact the regional director or the state coordinator.
+Once the law enforcement agency expresses interest suggest they contact the Regional Director or the D.A.R.E.
+Coordinator for your state.
 You can also call D.A.R.E.
 America Headquarters at (800) 223-3273.

 Some FAQs and Links that will also help you obtain more information on starting a D.A.R.E. program.